tensorflow/privacy/tutorials/README.md

 # Tutorials

+This folder contains a set of tutorials that demonstrate the features of this library.
-As demonstrated on MNIST in `mnist_dpsgd_tutorial.py`, the easiest way to use a differentially private optimizer is to modify an existing training loop to replace an existing vanilla optimizer with its differentially private counterpart implemented in the library.
+As demonstrated on MNIST in `mnist_dpsgd_tutorial.py`, the easiest way to use a differentially private optimizer is to modify an existing TF training loop to replace an existing vanilla optimizer with its differentially private counterpart implemented in the library.

+Here is a list of all the tutorials included:

+* `lm_dpsgd_tutorial.py`: learn a language model with differential privacy.

+* `mnist_dpsgd_tutorial.py`: learn a convolutional neural network on MNIST with differential privacy.

+* `mnist_dpsgd_tutorial_eager.py`: learn a convolutional neural network on MNIST with differential privacy using Eager mode.

+* `mnist_dpsgd_tutorial_keras.py`: learn a convolutional neural network on MNIST with differential privacy using tf.Keras.

+The rest of this README describes the different parameters used to configure DP-SGD as well as expected outputs for the `mnist_dpsgd_tutorial.py` tutorial.

 ## Parameters